BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **AI’s rapid development piece is giving me headaches**

+When things go wrong, I like to do at least some kind of investigation into what went wrong.
+So today we shipped some reports witherrors in them.
+The mistake was made as a result of using AI.
+But it wasn’t really an error by the AI itself.
+It was more that we’re not used to using it yet.
+So as with any new technique is a bit of a learning curve.

+So I put some changes in place for next time.
+I also had to redo the job.
+All accompanied to the sound of profit margins flying out the window.

+This really is to be expected when you do something new.
+The potential long-term savings from getting Silicon to process stuff instead of human brains is going to be massively beneficial.

+The only trouble is that because the AI interface is and the way the models work keeps changing, you never really settle down to a standard way of working.
+So you never really finalise on an optimum operating procedure.

+I didn’t see any way round this.
+The guys in Silicon Valley Are hellbent on rolling this technology out as fast as humanly possible.
+And humanly possible is becoming much faster with these tools.
+But maybe I need to become a bit more relaxed about mistakes and just roll with them.

 #### **Consequences of a bad night’s sleep**

 I had a bad night’s sleep last night.
 It would be nice if my life was exciting enough for that to be the result of a major trauma or a vital moral crisis.
 It was actually the result of eating too many baked potatoes.
 It turns out I’m now at the stage in my life, where I can’t manage digestion and sleeping at the same time.